 The City Council for the City of Wilsonville will be responsible for authorizing any Level III enforcement action taken, except in an emergency.
-As defined by City Charter, the City Council will be ultimately responsible for effluent quality, sludge use and disposal, NPDES compliance, the issuance of administrative orders, fines and assessments, and any judicial action followed by the sewer use ordinance.
+As defined by City Charter, the City Council will be ultimately responsible for effluent quality, sludge use and disposal, NPDES compliance, the issuance of administrative orders, fines and assessments, and any judicial action followed in this Chapter.